telerik/ajax-docs/general-information/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox.md

 ## Troubleshooting

 If the controls do not appear in the ToolBox, please make sure that the project is of type ASP.NET Web Forms site or application.

+You can find more information in the [Design-time Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/design-time-troubleshooting%}) section.

 ## See Also
  * [Add the Controls to Your Project](https://docs.telerik.com/devtools/aspnet-ajax/getting-started/adding-the-telerik-controls-to-your-project).